 Here are my picks for the best sci-fi movie scenes of all time that you should absolutely watch even if you haven't seen the films!

-20. Destruction of the White House (Independence Day)
+20. The Destruction of the White House in Independence Day (1996)

 The secret of Independence Day's success comes down to its strong premise: the US fights back against world-dominating aliens.